nmasse-itix/OpenSCAD-Pattern-Filling/README.md

 }
 ```

-Instanciate it once in order to check it matches your expectations:
+Instanciate it once, in order to check it matches your expectations:
 ```
 r = 2;
 mypattern(r);